akshay5995/powerbi-report-component/README.md

   // !important
   useEffect(() => {
-    // call inside useEffect so the we have the reportEl (reference available) setEmbed(reportEl, myReportConfig);
+    // call inside useEffect so the we have the reportRef (reference available) setEmbed(reportRef, myReportConfig);
   }, []);

  const handleclick = () => {